Vvlaid/Project-1/README.md

 ## Rough Breakdown of Tasks:
 Using Pandas to clean and format your dataset or datasets.

 Creating a Jupyter notebook describing the data exploration and cleanup process.

 Creating a Jupyter notebook illustrating the final data analysis.

 Using Matplotlib to create 6 to 8 visualizations of our data (2 visualizations per “question” that we ask about our data).

 Save PNG images of our visualizations to distribute to the class and instructional team—and for inclusion in our presentation.

-Creating a write-up summarizing our major findings.
-This will include a heading for each “question” that we asked our data as well as a short description of our findings and any relevant plots.
+Creating a write-up summarizing our major findings; this will include a heading for each “question” that we ask our data, as well as a short description of our findings and any relevant plots.